 Same and Different - Ernie and Cookie Monster Sort Cookies

-A live action video of the song.
+This is a live action video of the song.
 A group of children dressed like ducks sing and act the song.
 The lyrics appear on the screen.
 Children sing the song.
-(2:04)
+(02:04)

 Light and Heavy

 In this interactive game, students compare objects to find the objects that are light, lighter and lightest & heavy heavier and heaviest.
 No audio.
 Text must be read.

 Learning How to Put Numbers in Order - with Curious George

 The children receive large cards with numbers on them and are instructed to get in order from 1-20.
 Next, they are given large cards with stickers on them.
 They are instructed to count the stickers and then get in order from 1-20.
 This activity could be used with lower age children using smaller numbers.

 Preschool Activities For Learning-Hand Eye Co-Ordination Pre K Activities